 Qualified Property.
-This bill specifies that a qualified property is property that is located in a high cost county, as identified by the California Housing Finance Agency (CHFA).
-In addition, the property owner must certify that there is an agreement with a public agency, a recorded deed restriction, or other legal document that restricts the property's use and that the units designated for use by moderate-income
+This bill specifies that a qualified property is property that is a rental housing development of five or more units for which construction will commence on or after January 1, 2019, and located in a high cost county, as identified by the California Housing Finance Agency (CHFA).
+In